It is best not to view this in landscape mode.

 Title: Alert: For The Times, Book of Secrets

 The comet, scientists tells us, was not visible as it approached the Sun, via NASA Solar Dynamic Obs (SOHO) or from any earth observatories, but, was visible in STEREO and SOHO images.
 No substantial fragments of ISON were visible as the remnants headed back towards our planet and out to space.
-If you saw one of these memorable tidbits or bolides or meteorites, we would ask you to report it to the American Meteor Society, or go to AMS Report .
+If you saw any of these memorable tidbits or bolides or meteorites, we would ask you to report it to the American Meteor Society, or go to AMS Report .